Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 axway central create -f article.json -o json -y
 ```

- Note that if you already have the documentation as markdown file on disk then you could load the content with the following script:
+If you already have the documentation as a markdown file on disk, then you can load the content with the following script:

 ```bash
 export docTitle='readme'